vesoft-inc/nebula-docs/docs-2.0-en/20.appendix/release-notes/nebula-comm-release-note.md

     - Optimized the LEADER BALANCE algorithm for a more balanced load distribution. [#5670](https://github.com/vesoft-inc/nebula/pull/5670)

-    - Introduced a limit for the maximum number of statements to enhance system protection mechanisms. [#5790](https://github.com/vesoft-inc/nebula/pull/5790)
+    - Introduced a limit on the maximum number of statements to enhance system protection mechanisms. [#5790](https://github.com/vesoft-inc/nebula/pull/5790)

 - Bug Fixes: